dd32/td-gh-ex/readme.txt

 Requires at least:4.0
 Tested up to:4.9
-Stable tag: 1.0.6
+Stable tag: 1.0.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Description Advance Blog is a modern, clean, responsive and retina-ready WordPress blog theme also suitable for magazines, newspapers, or review sites.
-The theme comes with several awesome features, including a featured posts slideshow, a magazine homepage template, and a two columned layout
+Description: Advance Blog is a perfect, modern, clean, responsive and retina-ready WordPress blog theme also suitable for magazines, newspapers, or review sites.
+The theme comes with several awesome features, including a featured posts slideshow, a color options, a magazine homepage template, and a two columned layout that makes your site in flash.
+A clean and elegant design helps you to deliever or present your content in a stilish way.
+Easy customization options with use of customizer API can give you an advance features to obtain a perfect looking site.

 == License ==